CMU-313/fall23-nodebb-debugdragons/UserGuide.md

 1. [test/topics.js](fall23-nodebb-debugdragons/test/topics.js)
     - Lines 139-153: should create a new anonymous topic

 This additional test is sufficient for the new feature because the functions altered are already covered by the testing suite, and this is the only implemented functionality: marking the anonymous state of a topic.
+We can visually check locally whether or not the username and avatar have been anonymised.

 ## Unread Topics Highlight

+The unread topics highlight feature is a simple feature that eases a user's experience by highlighting topics that have not been read yet.
+This is a simple but effective feature as it is sometimes hard to navigate unread topics as the number of topics increase in the forum.

 ### How to Use Feature
 1. Mark any topic as unread